mitre/fieldmanual/sphinx-docs/The-REST-API.md

 ## /file/download

-Files can be dowloaded from Caldera through the /file/download endpoint.
+Files can be downloaded from Caldera through the /file/download endpoint.
 This endpoint requires an HTTP header called "file" with the file name as the value.
 When a file is requested, Caldera will look inside each of the payload directories listed in the local.yml file until it finds a file matching the name.

 Files can also be downloaded indirectly through the [payload block of an ability](Learning-the-terminology.md).